canonical/vanilla-framework/templates/docs/layouts/application.md

 <div class="p-notification--caution">
   <p class="p-notification__response">
-    <span class="p-notification__status">In progress:</span>Current implementation of panel component is created to provide minimal consistent styling of panels, but is still work in progress and may change in future when Vanilla framework fully supports application layout components.
+    <span class="p-notification__status">In progress:</span> The current implementation of the panel component is created to provide minimal consistent styling of panels, but is still work in progress and may change in the future.
   </p>
 </div>

-As the layout areas provide only minimal styling (for example drop shadows on overlay areas) the contents of the areas need to provide any spacing, backgrounds and internal layout for the panels.
+The layout areas provide minimal styling (for example drop shadows on overlay areas).
+Spacing, background, should be defined by the content inside.

-To achieve consistent styling and positioning of all the application panels use the panel component (`p-panel`).
+The panel component is an integral part of the application layout (`p-panel`).
 It should be used as the only direct child of respective layout area (`l-navigation`, `l-main`, `l-aside`, ...).
 It consists of a header (`p-panel__header`) that may contain panel title, logo or any action buttons and the content of the panel in `p-panel__content`.
 Panel header can be optionally made sticky while scrolling with `p-panel__header--sticky`.

 ### Panels example